Written by Elisa Koek

 Dusek emphasizes that inequality is a global issue that is not any different in other continents.
 “Even in the US, we know that there are significant issues in society, and segregation is tolerated.”
 Only 2.3% of the total investments in the United States landed in women-led startups in 2020, according to Harvard Business Review.
 Although the position of women for capital funding has never been equal to that of men, the lockdown of 2020 resulted in a disproportionate 28% decrease in funding for female entrepreneurs.
 While men experienced a decline of just 5.4% during the same period.

-But, why should we all care about inequality?
+But, why should we all care about gender equality and inequality in geveral?
 What difference will fostering inclusion make for the remaining part of a population?
 “Equality is not about getting control, but about creating parity”, Dusek explains.
 “Without parity, every member of society will experience the consequences.”

 Gender Equality to drive growth